MillerRabin/intention-storage/readme.md

 ## Outdoor intention networks

-Every location can has own network.
+Every location can has it`s own network.
 Some of them can be physically splitted, some of them can be connected together.
-In anycase every device will have no any problems to migrate between networks.
+In anycase every device will have no problems to migrate between networks.

 **The robotic cafe**.

-* You go to cafe fully serviced by robots.
+* You go to cafe a fully serviced by robots.
 * You call the robo-waiter with a gesture or voice.
 Gestures can also generate the intention.
 * Now the robo-waiter has the intention from you that you want his attention.
 * The robo-waiter is coming to you.
 And you order carbonara.